beth-panx/win-student-dev/samples/UWP-MSGraph/README.md

 </Page>
 ```

-## Make an ad-hoc request to a Microsoft Graph API
+## 6. Make an ad-hoc request to a Microsoft Graph API

 Now that our user can login, we can request access to data from Microsoft Graph APIs.
-Make sure to check the state of the current global auth provider and see if a user is signed in before making Graph requests.
+Make sure to check the state of the current global authentication provider and see if a user is signed in before making Graph requests.
 Otherwise any calls to Graph will not be authenticated and return a status code 401, **Forbidden**!

+Add the following code to show/hide the current user's display name in response to changes in the global authentication state.

+### MainPage.xaml.cs

 ```
 using CommunityToolkit.Authentication;
 using CommunityToolkit.Graph.Extensions;
 using Windows.UI.Xaml.Controls;

+namespace UwpGraphQuickstartSample
+{
     public sealed partial class MainPage : Page
     {
         public MainPage()
         {
             this.InitializeComponent();

             ProviderManager.Instance.ProviderStateChanged += OnProviderStateChanged;
         }

         private async void OnProviderStateChanged(object sender, ProviderStateChangedEventArgs e) {
             if (e.NewState == ProviderState.SignedIn)
             {
                 SignedInUserTextBlock.Text = "Signed in as...";

                 var graphClient = ProviderManager.Instance.GlobalProvider.GetClient();
                 var me = await graphClient.Me.Request().GetAsync();

                 SignedInUserTextBlock.Text = "Signed in as: " + me.DisplayName;
             }
             else
             {
                 SignedInUserTextBlock.Text = "Please sign in.";
+            }
         }
     }
 }